 I offer face-to-face, telephone and online counselling.

-Anxiety, Depression, Stress, Bereavement, Relationship issues, Low self-confidence, Low self-esteem, Child related issues, Sexuality, Family issues, Abuse, Affairs and betrayals, Emotional abuse, Physical abuse, Sexual abuse, Bullying, Domestic violence, Suicidal thoughts, Burnout, Abortion, Miscarriage, Separation and divorce, Work related stress, Sex problems, Redundancy, Seasonal affective disorder (SAD)
+Anxiety, Depression, Stress, Bereavement, Relationship issues, Low self-confidence, Low self-esteem, Child related issues, Sexuality, Family issues, Abuse, Affairs and betrayals, Emotional abuse, Physical abuse, Sexual abuse, Bullying, Domestic violence, Suicidal thoughts, Burnout, Abortion, Miscarriage, Separation and divorce, Work related stress, Sex problems, Redundancy, Pregnancy and birth

 TYPES OF THERAPY